Food

 Replacement ‘biofuels’ are derived from natural sources such as maize and sugarcane, and plants like rapeseed (used to make vegetable oil).
 This means that we are now using food crops for other uses.
 While biofuels have a role to play in the fight against climate change, the issue of global food shortages comes into play as a direct result of their existence.

 From about 2000 onwards global grain stocks began to decline drastically.
 It was proven that global use of grain had overtaken its actual production.
-In 2002, the dollar began to depreciate.
-This caused an increase in the price of oil and in turn the cost of agricultural fuel.
+A continuing dollar depreciation has also caused an increase in the price of oil and in turn the cost of agricultural fuel.
 This price hike began to further encourage the use of biofuels.

-Crop pests: Warmer climates will also mean the spread of parasites and pests blighting crops and trees.
-Human activities are often the main contributing factor in the spread of these creatures.
+Crop pests: Warmer climates will also mean the spread of parasites and pests, blighting crops and trees.
+Human activities are often a major contributing factor in the spread of these creatures.
 Proper sewer systems and waste management, chemical pesticides and field burning are all known methods of pest control.
 However, these methods are often harmful to humans and the environment, or are simply not effective enough.

-A powerful strain of rust fungus was discovered in Uganda in 1999 and has successfully destroyed much of the world wheat crop.
-The strain has spread slowly, but almost no wheat crops are resistant to it.
-In 2007, airborne spores blew across to Yemen and Sudan.
+A powerful strain of rust fungus was discovered in Uganda in 1999 and has successfully attacked much of the world wheat crop.
 Fortunately, a stem rust resistant crop is being cultivated in areas of Asia to try and combat this deadly fungus, but much of this growth is through trial and error and is rarely an exact science.

 Source: Conservation Council of South Australia